cortex-lab/phy/docs/cli.md

 ```

 Run this command from the environment in which phy and phylib are installed,
 before opening the GUI.
+Its purpose is to pre-generate the individual spike
+waveforms that the Waveform View needs, avoiding repeated extraction from the
-It reads the raw binary named by `dat_path` and writes:
+raw binary during curation.
+It reads the binary named by `dat_path` and writes:

 - `_phy_spikes_subset.waveforms.npy`
 - `_phy_spikes_subset.channels.npy`